Canada

 AI Overviews and the Canadian search shift

-Google rolled out AI Mode to Canadian users in 2025, and the direction of travel is clear: AI Overviews now appear on a growing share of Canadian queries, particularly informational searches.
-For Canadian SEO, the important thing to understand is that AI search has not replaced traditional search, it has layered on top of it.
-Pages that already rank in the top ten organic positions supply the overwhelming majority of AI Overview citations.
-Sites that don't rank organically don't get cited by AI, and they don't get the downstream branded search lift that citations generate.
+Google rolled out AI Mode to Canadian users during 2025, and AI Overviews now appear on a growing share of Canadian queries, particularly informational searches.
+For Canadian SEO, the practical takeaway is that AI search has layered on top of traditional search rather than replacing it.
+Pages already ranking in the top ten organic positions supply the bulk of AI Overview citations; sites that don't rank organically tend not to be cited and miss the downstream branded-search lift that citations generate.

 What changes for Canadian content strategy